 Social Distance Is the Norm Most of the Year

 You probably wonder why Alaskans don’t skip going to the fair when their calendar is so full of very important and time sensitive work to be done?
 The fair is about meeting old friends.
 It attracts people from all over Alaska – people you only may see once or twice a year.
 It’s a meeting place.
 The fiddlers and those Alaskans who like to dance to fiddle music, for instance, won’t miss the day of the fair when the fiddlers play.
 They make friends there of whom they know they will not see them again before another big event that draws a lot of fiddlers to come into town.
-The ballroom dancers won’t miss the Dancing with The Fairbanks Stars.
+The ballroom dancers won’t miss the competition of Dancing with The Fairbanks Stars.

 At the Last Frontier, August weather, life and dressing are quite different from what you know from mid-latitudes like Germany, France, the Netherlands, or the Lower 48s.
 No wonder that Alaskan women only worry about what to pack for a summer business trip when they go out of state.